software-mariodiana/hello-react/README.md

-# Refactoring CSS in React
+# Hello React

+The goal of this project is to illustrate how CSS at-selectors can be made component-based in React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and then tweaked to use JavaScript objects for CSS.